 Want or need to present a comparison of data between two or more value sets?
-The best and easiest way to do this is to create a bar chart in your sales pitch deck.
+The best and easiest way to do this is to create a bar chart in your sales presentation.
 This chart has two axes, with numerical values on the horizontal axis and the category sets on the vertical axis.
 If you plot the bars vertically, it becomes a column chart instead.
 There are a few ways in which you can use a bar chart, in your presentation, to engage your audience.

 There are so many examples of where and when you should use a bar chart to present data:

-The scatter plot is another excellent chart that is used to show the relationship between two data series and determine their correlation.
+The scatter plot is another excellent chart used to show the relationship between two data series and determine their correlation.
 The dots on the graph show how the data intersect and how it correlates, on the X and Y axes.
-PowerPoint designers use this kind of chart to show data distribution trends and identify deviations.
+PowerPoint designers use this kind of chart to indicate data distribution trends and identify deviations.
 Here’s how to create a scatter plot chart that’s neat and engaging.

 Scatter plot dots show the values of individual data points along with trends when the data is used as a whole.
 Scatter plot charts are often used in: